 Her eyes were the main focal point in the majority of the shots.
 It was hard not to feature them for each portrait shot as they stood out in a colorful way.

-We moved around the room and Sabrina took posing direction really well.
+We moved around the room and Sabrina took the posing directions really well.
 We used some of the small furniture around the room including chairs, and one of the large couches.

 I moved the chairs and couches towards the windows to maximize the lighting on my subject.
 I didn’t want to get too close so I kept Sabrina around 3-4 feet away from the windows.